Stefannnnnnnnn/KVCache-Factory/README.md

  **and install it with pip locally.**

+ If this wheel still does not work, try to **build flash-attn from the source**

 ## News

 - [2024-11-28] Çhange the name to KVCache-Factory!
 The target of our project is now a unified framework of KV Cache compression of diverse models.